Accidents happen – when they do, a dash cam can help keep things simple.

 It would do an injustice to this kit to only review its function as a camera (although it excels there).
 The included extra more than make up for the fact that isn’t the cheapest solution on our list.

 VSYSTO Motorcycle Dash Cam – Small Screen No GPS or TPMS

 The VSYSTO is intended to be wired directly to the ignition or connected via USB.

-It does contain a replaceable lithium-ion cell, which will charge automatically from your bike’s battery when necessary.
+It contains a replaceable lithium-ion cell, which will automatically charge from your bike’s battery when necessary.

 Both front and rear cameras record at full 1080p 30fps.

 The money saved on making this a no-frills device has been spent on the Sony IMX323 light sensors.